-- 9. Trim the circle inside the copied lugs. - Use the Selection tool and the SHIFT key to select the fillets for the three copied lugs. - Choose the Simple Trim tool and trim the circle between the fillets.
+- 9. Trim the circle inside the copied lugs. - Use the Selection tool and the SHIFT key to select the fillets for the three copied lugs. - Choose the Simple Trim tool from the Trim Tools palette or from the right click context menu and trim the circle between the fillets.